avcolangelo/team_9_final_project.github.io/report.md

     statistical analyses.
 Justify the steps you took, and show any major changes to your ideas.

+When looking at the most common squirrel behaviors, we removed the category of “other activities” from analysis because the range of entries varied too widely (which would make it difficult to visualize effectively) and would be very time consuming to wrangle.
+Instead, we decided to focus on the five main categories of behaviors.
+When looking at the primary fur color of squirrels, 55 squirrels had missing data for fur color, so to simplify the visualization we decided to remove the missing data.

   - Additional analysis: If you undertake formal statistical analyses, describe these in detail Discussion: What were your findings?
 Are they what you expect?
 What insights into the data can you make?
 As